mjg0/LifeGame.jl/README.md

 # LifeGame.jl

-`LifeGame.jl` is a simple, fast, threaded [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) simulator inspired by [exrok's Rust implementation](https://github.com/exrok/game_of_life).
+`LifeGame.jl` is a simple, fast, threaded simulator for cellular automata like [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 It is optimized for large, dense, high-entropy grids.
 Only fixed boundary conditions--considering all cells outside of the finite grid to be dead--are available [for now](#future-work).

 [Here](https://youtu.be/DehyzMiwDwY) is a [presentation](https://docs.google.com/presentation/d/1D52NkO1bAx7DJG9WCElswsvsZ4wDRSYU_7lufQqEku8/edit?usp=sharing) that I gave for a friend's students which explains some of the optimzation choices made when creating `LifeGame.jl`.